marschall/osgi-remoting-ejb/README.md

 * no dependencies EJB for client bundles or client code
 * supports dynamic starting and stopping of EJB client bundles
 * can with little effort support every EJB client library that uses the thread context classloader
+* look up is in own thread to reduce impact on framework start up

 Cons
 ----
-* only one EJB proider
+* only one EJB provider

 Authentication
 --------------